Central London is still as sought-after as ever and high house prices make finding a property in London a challenge.

-Walk around the area to get a feel for the neighbourhood, look out for anything potentially problematic.
+If you are new to the area, walk to get a feel for the neighbourhood and look out for anything potentially problematic.
 It’s worth doing this at different times of the day as a quiet residential street in the daytime could be busy and nosy with evening revellers.
 Walking around the area at night will also give you a feel for how safe it is.

 Find out what shops, restaurants and other facilities there are nearby.
 Check out how long it takes to get to theatres in the West End or top shopping spots in London.

 Demand is high for flats and apartments in London, which pushes up prices but don’t let that put you off trying to negotiate on price.
-Research selling prices in the location and consider offering a lower price and negotiating from there.
+Research selling prices in the location and consider making your offers a lower price and negotiating from there.

 Plaza Estates are one of the capital's leading independent specialist agencies.
-If you would like expert advice on buying a flat in and around Mayfair, Knightsbridge and Kensington get in touch
+If you would like expert advice on buying a property in and around Mayfair, Knightsbridge and Kensington get in touch with us today.